 A High-Occupancy Vehicle (HOV) lane, also known as a carpool lane or diamond lane, is a program created to help relieve traffic on highways by encouraging ridesharing (also called carpooling).
 In general, these lanes may only be used by vehicles carrying a driver and at least one passenger, though there are exceptions, which we’ll outline below.

 HOV lanes are typically located on the far left of the highway.
 In Southern California, they’re often separated from other lanes by a buffer zone.
-HOV lanes are denoted by signs posted along the highway and white diamonds painted on the pavement.
+HOV lanes are denoted by road signs posted along the highway and white diamonds painted on the pavement.

 The exact way that HOV lanes operate can vary by location, due to different amounts of traffic and different commuter patterns in California’s cities and regions.
 In many places, HOV lanes are only in effect during the busiest traffic hours of the day and are treated as normal traffic lanes at all other times.